aiidateam/aiida-website/src/blog/gsoc-2026-aiida-natural-language.md

 The tool I built walks that chain and reads the exit code's meaning from the process class itself ([#53](https://github.com/aiidateam/aiida-agents/pull/53)).

 The part I did not anticipate was the restart handlers.
-AiiDA work chains record which recovery strategies they already attempted, and without reading that record an agent will happily recommend a fix the work chain tried twice.
+AiiDA WorkChains record which recovery strategies they already attempted, and without reading that record an agent will happily recommend a fix the WorkChain already tried twice.
 On pk 334599 it now reports that `handle_vcrelax_converged_except_final_scf` fired on iteration 1 and the run still failed, which is the sentence that tells you restarting is not the answer.

 Reading the calculation's own SCF trace came out of the same work ([#55](https://github.com/aiidateam/aiida-agents/pull/55)).